Gite or Maison d’Amis?

 FAQs

-Where to buy a holiday home in France?
+2. Is it expensive to maintain a second home in France?

-Do I need to be a French resident to buy a holiday home in France?
+5. Do I need to speak French to buy a property?